 The neighbourhood plan says buildings in the LMR zone should have a maximum site cover of 45% but this project has a site cover of 55%.
 Not only is it taller than the neighbourhood plan allows, it also has a bigger footprint - leaving less room for green space and trees - yet relatively few dwellings considering its size and the resources that will be consumed in its construction.

 While it’s certainly a more space-efficient style of housing than detached low-rise dwellings on quarter-acre blocks, it’s nowhere near as space-efficient as the older units you find around the inner-city.
 Although spacious, these apartments are not designed for or marketed towards cohousing households.
 It’s quite likely that most of them will be occupied by wealthier couples who don’t regularly use all three bedrooms.
-So while there might technically be more total bedrooms than in the existing older unit block on the site, the new development may well end up housing fewer people overall.
+So compared to the existing land use of 14 two-bedroom apartments, the new development may well end up housing fewer people overall.

 Impacts on neighbouring green space

 This proposed development will have tangible negative impacts on the neighbouring publicly-owned green space at the corner of Dudley St and Boundary St. The taller, bulkier new building will overshadow this space much more than the existing unit block does.
 A heavily-shaded environment will limit opportunities for urban farming and more tree planting.

 This particular proposal is also likely to require digging through the neighbouring public site (including much of the urban farm) to upgrade a sewer connection, which will potentially also involve disturbing the roots of the trees growing along Boundary Street.